zooba/pymanager/doc/using.rst

 ----------------------------

-There are a number of options that may be useful for administrators to override configuration of PyManager.
-These can be used to enforce local caching, disable certain shortcut types, override bundled content.
+There are a number of options that may be useful for administrators to override configuration of the Python install manager.
+These can be used to provide local caching, disable certain shortcut types, override bundled content.
 All of the above configuration options may be set, as well as those below.

 Configuration options may be overridden in the registry by setting values under :file:`HKEY_LOCAL_MACHINE\Software\Policies\Python\PyManager`, where the value name matches the configuration key and the value type is ``REG_SZ``.
-Note that this key can itself be customized, but only by modifying the core config file distributed with PyManager itself.
+Note that this key can itself be customized, but only by modifying the core config file distributed with the Python install manager.
 We recommend, however, that registry values are used only to set ``base_config`` to a JSON file containing the full set of overrides.
 Registry key overrides will replace any other configured setting, while ``base_config`` allows users to further modify settings they may need.

 Note that most settings with environment variables support those variables because their default setting specifies the variable.
 If you override them, the